Looking for Syria options, U.S. remains cool to using force

 Several officials said a review by U.S. government agencies of options on Syria had not officially started.
 The proposals would be narrowed down to two or three and submitted for review by Obama, the officials said.

-Pentagon officials said the U.S. military was continuously reviewing Syria options, in case a need arose.
+At the Pentagon, officials said the U.S. military was continuously reviewing Syria options in case a need arose.

-"Our role is to provide the president with options.
-We continue to do that.
-And we give the president our best, most honest advice," Defense Secretary Chuck Hagel said, adding the military was prepared to act if asked by Obama.

 One Middle Eastern diplomat said Washington and its allies are concerned that Assad's confidence on the battlefield is undermining the now-stalled peace talks that have taken place in Switzerland.